Analysis: Post-election Dutch may be awkward EU partners

 Indeed Dutch voters are more concerned about the economy, healthcare and social security than about Europe as an issue, according to an opinion poll last week.

 The Dutch business world is still a strong supporter of Europe.
-Abandoning the euro would be like trying to unscramble an omelette, said Jan Klaver, senior economist at the VNO employers' organization.
+Abandoning the euro would be like trying to unscramble an omelette, said Jan Klaver, senior economist at the VNO employers' organisation.

 But having to bail out the euro zone periphery with loans and guarantees at a time of spending cuts at home grates on an already tetchy public.